 1. Choosing a Generic or Unavailable Business Name

-Many first-time registrants arrive at the name search having already invested emotionally and financially in a name, only to discover it is taken or too generic for registration.
+Many first-time registrants arrive at the name search.
+They have already invested emotionally and financially in a name.
+Unfortunately, they often discover it is taken or too generic for registration.
 Do your name search first, before committing to any branding, printing, or marketing.
 Have three alternatives ready.
 Avoid names that are purely descriptive (‘Fast Delivery Services Nigeria’) or that include restricted words without prior CAC approval.

 2. Selecting the Wrong Business Category

-The CAC registration form requires you to select the correct business category and describe the nature of business activities accurately.
-Selecting the wrong category (for example, registering a technology company under ‘General Commerce’) can create complications when the business later seeks regulatory licences or government approvals that require a specific business category to be on record.
+The CAC registration form needs you to select the correct business category and describe the nature of business activities accurately.
+Selecting the wrong category can create complications.
+For example, registering a technology company under ‘General Commerce’ can lead to issues.
+Problems arise when the business later seeks regulatory licenses or government approvals.
+These processes need a specific business category to be on record.

-The registered business address must be a physical, verifiable Nigerian address.
-Addresses that do not exist, P.O. box numbers used as the sole address, or addresses that do not match utility bill documentation will cause the application to be queried or rejected.
-For home-based businesses, the residential address may be used as the registered address with appropriate documentation.
+The registered business location must be a physical, verifiable location.
+Locations that do not exist will cause the application to be queried or rejected.
+P.O. box numbers used as the sole location will also cause issues.
+Additionally, addresses that do not match utility bill documentation will lead to application queries or rejections.
+For home-based businesses, the residential location is used as the registered location with appropriate documentation.

 4. Uploading Unclear or Expired Documents

 Blurred, dark, poorly cropped, or expired identification documents are the single most common cause of CAC application queries and delays.
-Scan or photograph every document in good lighting, at the correct orientation, and confirm that all text and images are clearly legible before uploading.
+Scan or photograph every document in good lighting.
+Make sure it is at the correct orientation.
+Confirm that all text and images are clearly legible before uploading.
 Expired IDs will be rejected without exception.

 5. Treating Registration as the End of Compliance

-Many Nigerian entrepreneurs register their business, display the certificate, and consider the compliance obligation discharged.
+Many Nigerian entrepreneurs register their business, show the certificate, and consider the compliance obligation discharged.
 In reality, registration initiates an ongoing compliance relationship with the CAC.
 Annual returns must be filed.
 Changes to the business must be notified.
-Failure to file returns results in escalating penalties and eventual deregistration, which can be more disruptive and expensive to reverse than it would have been to maintain compliance from the start.
+Failing to file returns leads to escalating penalties.
+This can result in eventual deregistration.
+Reversing deregistration is more disruptive and expensive than maintaining compliance from the start.

 How much does CAC registration cost in Nigeria?

 Business name registration through the CAC portal costs approximately ₦10,000 to ₦15,000 in direct CAC fees.
 Using an accredited agent adds ₦15,000 to ₦30,000.
-LLC incorporation starts from approximately ₦10,000 to ₦20,000 in CAC fees for standard share capital structures, with total costs including agent fees typically ranging from ₦50,000 to ₦150,000.
-All fees are subject to change; confirm current rates on the CAC portal at pre.cac.gov.ng before submitting payment.
+LLC incorporation starts from approximately ₦10,000 to ₦20,000 in CAC fees for standard share capital structures.
+The total costs, including agent fees, typically range from ₦50,000 to ₦150,000.
+All fees are prone to change; confirm current rates on the CAC portal before submitting payment.

 How long does CAC registration take in Nigeria?

-Business name registrations submitted with complete, accurate documentation typically take five to fifteen working days for online applications.
-LLC incorporations typically take two to six weeks.
+Business name registrations submitted with full, correct documentation typically take five to fifteen working days for online applications.
+LLC incorporation typically take two to six weeks.
 Applications with documentation errors or inconsistencies are queried and take longer.
 Using a reputable, accredited agent generally shortens the timeline by reducing the likelihood of queries.

 Can I register my business with the CAC online?

 Yes.
-The CAC’s Company Registration Portal (pre.cac.gov.ng) enables full online registration for business names and company incorporations, including form completion, document upload, and fee payment.
+The CAC’s Company Registration Portal allows full online registration for business names and company incorporation.
+This includes form completion, document upload, and fee payment.
 The process can be completed entirely remotely.
 Physical visits to a CAC office are generally not required for standard registrations.

 Do I need a lawyer to register with the CAC?

 A lawyer is not mandatory for business name registration.
-For LLC incorporation, a declaration of compliance must be signed by a legal practitioner, so legal involvement is required at that stage, even if only for this specific document.
-For companies requiring a bespoke MEMART (regulated industries, complex ownership structures, investment-ready companies), engaging a solicitor to draft the constitutional documents is strongly recommended.
+For LLC incorporation, a legal practitioner must sign a declaration of compliance.
+Thus, legal involvement is required at that stage, even if only for this specific document.
+Companies in regulated industries or with complex ownership structures should engage a solicitor.
+This is strongly recommended for drafting the constitutional documents of investment-ready companies.

 What happens if I do not register my business in Nigeria?

-An unregistered business cannot legally open a business bank account, cannot enter into enforceable formal contracts in the business name, cannot access institutional financing, and cannot bid for government contracts.
+An unregistered business can’t legally open a business bank account.
+It can’t enter into enforceable formal contracts in the business name.
+It can’t access institutional financing.
+It can’t bid for government contracts.
 It also has no protection for its trading name.
-Additionally, operating a business that should be registered and is not may expose the owner to regulatory sanctions, particularly as CAC enforcement activities increase alongside the digitisation of its registry.
+Additionally, operating a business that should be registered and is not expose the owner to regulatory sanctions.
+This is especially true as CAC enforcement activities increase.
+The enforcement is increasing alongside the digitization of its registry.

 Is CAC registration mandatory for all businesses in Nigeria?

-Any business trading under a name other than the owner’s personal name, or any business with more than one owner, must be registered with the CAC.
-A self-employed individual operating entirely under their own name without employees or significant formal contracts operates in a legal grey area, but any business of commercial substance operating with staff, premises, or formal clients should be registered.
+Any business trading under a name other than the owner’s personal name must be registered with the CAC.
+Any business with more than one owner must also be registered with the CAC.
+An individual operates in a legal grey area if they are self-employed.
+They work entirely under their own name without employees or significant formal contracts.
+Yet, any business of commercial substance operating with staff, premises, or formal clients should be registered.
 The question is not whether to register, but when, and the answer is always: as early as possible.

 Conclusion

-Learning how to register your business in Nigeria with the CAC is the most foundational administrative step any Nigerian entrepreneur can take.
+Registering your business in Nigeria with the CAC is essential for Nigerian entrepreneurs.
+It is the most foundational administrative step you can take.
 It is not a complex process, but it requires preparation, accuracy, and follow-through.
 Done well, it takes less than 60 days and costs a fraction of the commercial value it unlocks.

 Registration is not the end of the compliance journey; it is the beginning.
-Annual returns, tax obligations, TIN registration, and VAT compliance are all part of the ongoing legal responsibility of operating a formal business in Nigeria.
-Build these habits early, and they remain simple.
+Annual returns are part of the ongoing legal responsibility of operating a formal business in Nigeria.
+Tax obligations, TIN registration, and VAT compliance are also essential.
+Build these habits early, and they stay simple.
 Ignore them, and they compound into costly problems.

 Start properly.
 Register completely.
 Comply consistently.
 The foundation you build through legal registration is the same foundation on which every commercial opportunity you pursue will rest.